Last Updated on

 A few attorneys said the entity designator should be used on everything, including the logo.
 They say this leaves no question in the customer’s mind that the business is an LLC.

-The common issue is that using the entity designator in a logo makes it less attractive.
+The common issue is that using the entity designator in a logo makes it less visually attractive.
 These attorney’s offer a solution, which is to register a DBA.
-The DBA or Doing Business As (also known as an Assumed Name, Fictitious Business Name or Trade Name) allows an LLC to operate under a different name from the one registered.
-In this instance, the LLC will use the same business name and simply exclude the entity designator.
+The DBA or Doing Business As (also known as an Assumed Name, Fictitious Business Name or Trade Name) allows an LLC to operate under a different name from the legal name that is registered.
+In this instance, the LLC will use the same business name and simply exclude the designator.
 This is the most secure way to use a logo without the entity designator.

 Registering a DBA for an LLC is usually, but not always, different than a DBA registration for a sole proprietorship or partnership.
 Every state is different, but in most cases the LLC will file a DBA with the Secretary of State, while many states require the sole proprietor or partnership to register with the county Clerk’s Office where the business is located.